ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 # Tauri API

 Tauri provides many powerful built in APIs for interacting with the system, this includes `fs`, `path`, `clipboard`, `os`, [and much more](https://tauri.app/v1/api/js/).
 You can use this api with the `@tauri-apps/api` package which you will become very familiar with.
 We will even be using some of these APIs later!
-Let's show an example of how you might call the `clipboard` API:
+Let's show an example of how you might use the `clipboard` API:

 ```js
 import { readText, writeText } from '@tauri-apps/api/clipboard';